Getting Down To Work

 About

 At university you will be regularly assessed to ensure that you are on track with your studies.
-For many disciplines this will take the form of written essays, project reports or other types of assessment submitted at intervals during teaching.
+For many disciplines this will take the form of written essays, project reports or other types of assessments submitted at intervals during teaching.
 The marks that you receive will form a portion of your final module mark.

 To ensure that you fully understand topics and are able to perform well during assessments, it is important that you contribute to discussions in your lectures and seminars.
 You should not be afraid to ask academic staff for help if you are unsure about anything.

-In this section you will learn how to tackle your first assessment, use referencing to credit others for their ideas, and receive advice on finding your voice at university.
+In this section you will learn how to tackle your first assessment, use referencing to credit others for their ideas and receive advice on finding your voice at university.

 Reading at University